Sodium clodronate is a type of

-You may have sodium clodronate for 1 of the following reasons:
+You may have sodium clodronate for any of the following reasons:

 - to treat high blood calcium (hypercalcaemia)